Going Long, Very Long—with Dede Griesbauer

 EK 07:13

-Yeah.
-And so yeah, as we said, you obviously had have had a great Ironman career racing across 70.3 Ironman, but I guess for me an interesting question is why then the step up into like, the Ultra, the ultra distance like what’s the, you know, a lot of people race Ironman, and that is the, that is the holy grail.
-Right?
-And especially if you race Kona, what was the alert?
-What was the pool to go race even longer than I
+Yeah, and so yeah, as we said, you obviously had, have had a great Ironman career racing across 70.3 Ironman, but I guess for me an interesting question is why then the step up into like, the Ultra, the ultra distance like what’s the – you know, a lot of people race Ironman, and that is the, that is the holy grail, right, and especially if you race Kona, what was the allure?
+What was the pull to go race even longer than Ironman?

 Dede Griesbauer 07:39

-think the funny thing is that for all of my sporting life, both as a swimmer and as a triathlete, coaches have always said you know, DD you get better as the distance gets longer.
-As a swimmer I was a backstroker.
-But somebody had the amazing idea one time to have me swim the mile, which is typically a freestyle event.
-But do you get an in swim backstroke, and I did and I actually swam it really well swimming backstroke, which is slower than freestyle, made a US national cut and swam nationally qualified for the US National Championship, you know, swimming the event backstroke.
-So I knew the physiology was there that I noticed it on group rides with my triathlon team back in Boston, when I first started in the sport teams psycho.
-We’d go out for a three or four hour ride, and I’d have to hang on for dear life in the first hour, but I noticed the longer the ride when I was moving further and further to the front of the group.
-And by the end, I was sort of towing everybody home and just knew physiologically, I’m a slow starter, it takes me a couple hours to get warmed up and get going.
-But as the event goes on, I tend to feel stronger and stronger.
-And again, in 2016, I had a number of run injuries and my coach Julie Gibbons suggested that I raced the 12 hour time trial World Championship and I thought it was a little crazy, but I thought, well, what the heck, you know, it gave me something to sort of sink my teeth into competitively when I was sidelined with run injuries and couldn’t compete and triathlon, I got into the 12 hour time trial World Championship and I was about maybe seven plus hours in and sort of had this realization that I’m happy as a clam like I’m not unhappy right now.
-I’m perfectly happy to go another five hours, I wasn’t slowing down.
-If anything, I was feeling stronger.
-And I thought I might actually be good at this ultra thing.
-And I’m not sure I want to be but the seed was definitely planted.
-And then Ultra man came about because one of my very good friends a woman named Hilary Biscay who is a former pro triathlete as well.
-She had done Ultra man and I was doing some training.
-She and her husband lived in Arizona at the time and I had escaped the Boston winter.
-I lived in Boston for a number of years to go out and do some training in Arizona and I was staying with them and Hillary was invited to a bike shop to do a talk about her Ultra man experience.
-And then we’re going to have drinks and snacks.
-So I came along, obviously, to sit in the back and have some free snacks and just listen to Hillary talk about this event and Just like the first time I saw the iron man on TV, sort of my jaw hit the floor and I thought one day, I’ve got to try that.
-Oh, okay.
-So it was like that.
-Yeah.
+I think the funny thing is that for all of my sporting life, both as a swimmer and as a triathlete, coaches have always said “you know, Dede,you get better as the distance gets longer”.
+As a swimmer I was a backstroker but somebody had the amazing idea one time to have me swim the mile, which is typically a freestyle event but “Dede, you get in and swim backstroke”, and I did and I actually swam it really well. swimming backstroke, which is slower than freestyle, made a US national cut and swam nationally, qualified for the US National Championship, you know, swimming the event backstroke.
+So I knew the physiology was there that – I noticed it on group rides with my triathlon team back in Boston, when I first started in the sport team Psycho – we’d go out for a three or four hour ride, and I’d have to hang on for dear life in the first hour, but I noticed the longer the ride went, I was moving further and further to the front of the group, and by the end, I was sort of towing everybody home and just knew physiologically, I’m a slow starter, it takes me a couple hours to get warmed up and get going but as the event goes on, I tend to feel stronger and stronger and again, in 2016, I had a number of run injuries and my coach Julie Gibbons suggested that I raced the 12 hour time trial World Championship and I thought it was a little crazy, but I thought, well, what the heck, you know, it gave me something to sort of sink my teeth into competitively when I was sidelined with run injuries and couldn’t compete in triathlon.
+I got into the 12 hour time trial World Championship and I was about maybe seven plus hours in and sort of had this realization that I’m happy as a clam, like I’m not unhappy right now, I’m perfectly happy to go another five hours, I wasn’t slowing down – if anything, I was feeling stronger – and I thought I might actually be good at this Ultra thing and I’m not sure I want to be but the seed was definitely planted.
+And then Ultraman came about because one of my very good friends, a woman named Hilary Biscay who is a former pro triathlete as well, she had done Ultraman and I was doing some training – she and her husband lived in Arizona at the time and I had escaped the Boston winter, I lived in Boston for a number of years, to go out and do some training in Arizona and I was staying with them and Hillary was invited to a bike shop to do a talk about her Ultraman experience and they were going to have drinks and snacks so I came along, obviously, to sit in the back and have some free snacks and just listen to Hillary talk about this event and just like the first time I saw the Ironman on TV, sort of my jaw hit the floor and I thought “one day, I’ve got to try that”.

 Okay.
-It was it was a long, I think I mean, that goes back to 2013.
-Maybe that that happened.
-And the seed was Hillary won the ultra man World Championship in 2013.
-So maybe it was 2014.
-She gave this talk and I just was sucked in.
-And I thought, one day,

-so you’ve had that tuck behind your ear all that time.
-And it’s it’s just the in 2020.
-You did your first ultrasound right in Florida.
-Yes.
-And so this was your second one, the one in Hawaii, you’ve just done?
-Yes.
+So you’ve had that tuck behind your ear all that time and it’s, it’s just the – in 2020, you did your first Ultraman right in Florida?

-So Ultra man.
-So the race I just completed was the ultrasound World Championship and there, they do make you qualify for that.
-So when I competed at Ultraman, Florida in 2020, it was a means to qualify for the ultra man World Championship, which was then for two years cancelled because of the pandemic.
-So finally, this year, we got a chance to come back to the Big Island of Hawaii, which is you know, where the World Championship takes place.
+So when I competed at Ultraman Florida in 2020, it was a means to qualify for the Ultraman World Championship, which was then for two years cancelled because of the pandemic – so finally, this year, we got a chance to come back to the big island of Hawaii, which is you know, where the World Championship takes place.
 We actually literally race all the way around the island.

 EK 10:58